Tag Archives: Gal Gadot

 I’m disappointed to say that ‘quite forgettable’ is the most fitting phrase for how I feel about Gal Gadot, Dwayne Johnson and Ryan Reynolds’s latest action/crime/comedy, Red Notice.

-Directed by Rawson Marshall Thurber, I had a telling ‘bad feeling’ within the first few minutes of the movie starting.
-The kind of feeling that let me know that Red Notice won’t be as fun and engaging as I’d hoped.
+Directed by Rawson Marshall Thurber, I had a telling ‘bad feeling’ within the first few minutes of the film starting.
+A feeling that let me know Red Notice won’t be as fun and engaging as I’d hoped.

 I was soon proven right when the question ‘Why am I bored?’ crossed my mind during the scenes before the forty-minute mark.
 The answer is, the lacking script/story edit, a Johnson/Reynolds dynamic that didn’t work for me right away, a performance by Gadot that fell surprisingly flat, and the fact that very little if anything about Red Notice played as adequately new and exciting.